 Inspection stations are authorized centers where vehicles can be inspected for insurance purposes.
 These facilities may be run by the insurance company or an independent third party approved by the insurance company.
 At these stations, professionals conduct a detailed examination of the vehicle.

 - Verifying the VIN

 8. Are there state laws that require a photo inspection for a new car?

 Requirements for photo inspections vary widely from state to state.
 Some states may require photo inspections for new cars, but it is not a universal requirement.
 However, regardless of state laws, your insurance carrier may have its own set of rules and could require a photo inspection before insuring a new car.

 9. What happens if my car is deemed a total loss following an accident?

 Suppose your vehicle is declared to be a total loss after an accident.
 In that case, the cost of repairing the car exceeds a certain threshold of the vehicle's actual cash value (ACV), as determined by your insurer.
 In such a situation, instead of paying for repairs, your insurance company will pay you the ACV of your vehicle before it was damaged, minus any applicable deductible.
 You can use this payment to replace your vehicle.

 What Happens Next?

-Learn More About Car Insurance Photo Inspection from a Lawyer
+Learn More About Car Insurance Photo Inspections From a Lawyer

-Photo inspection may reveal only the obvious damage.
-Therefore, insurance companies may not be able to document the full extent of the damage, especially damage that's hidden.
-Negotiating with a claims adjuster can be frustrating.
-If you believe that you are entitled to more compensation than being offered, contact a local car accident lawyer today.
+Negotiating with a claims adjuster can be frustrating for a motorist.
+If you believe you are entitled to more compensation than is being offered after an auto accident, contact a local car accident lawyer today.